 In 2020, Republican Herrell retook her seat in New Mexico's Second Congressional District.

-In January 2021, New Mexico approved a minimum wage increase to $10.50 per hour.
+In January 2021, the New Mexico government approved a minimum wage increase to $10.50, higher than the federal minimum wage.

 In April 2021, New Mexico became the 18th state to legalize cannabis for recreational use.